Bimbijy Station Regeneration Project.

 Project Information:

-The Bimbijy Station Regeneration Project is a Human-Induced Regeneration (HIR) project located in the remote pastoral rangelands of Western Australia, approximately 100km northeast of the town of Beacon.
-Registered in May 2018, the project encompasses a vast area of 87,688 hectares within the Shire of Mount Marshall.
-The surrounding region is situated on the fringe of the Wheatbelt and the Southern Rangelands, an area traditionally utilized for extensive grazing of sheep and cattle on pastoral leases.
+Bimbijy Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Bimbijy pastoral lease, approximately 100km northeast of the wheatbelt town of Beacon in the Shire of Mount Marshall, Western Australia.
+Registered in May 2018, the project covers a vast area of 87,688 hectares within the state's Southern Rangelands.